Deepfake: Prevention

-Media Literacy and deepfakes
+Media literacy and deepfakes

 Due to the capability of deepfakes to fool viewers and believably mimic a person, research has indicated that the concept of truth through observation cannot be fully relied on.
 Additionally, literacy of the technology among populations could be called into question due to the relatively new success of convincing deepfakes.
-When combined with increasing ease of access to the technology, this has led to the concern amongst some experts that some societies are not prepared to interact with deepfakes organically without potential consequences from sharing misinformation and disinformation.
-Media literacy has been considered as a potential counter to "prime" a viewer to identify a deepfake when they encounter one organically by engendering critical thinking.
-While media literacy education can have conflicting results in the overall success in detecting deepfakes, research has indicated that critical thinking and a skeptical outlook toward a presented piece of media are effective at assisting an individual in determining a deepfake.
-Media literacy frameworks promote critical analysis of media and the motivations behind the presentation of the associated content.
+When combined with increasing ease of access to the technology, this has led to the concern among some experts that some societies are not prepared to interact with deepfakes organically without potential consequences from sharing misinformation and disinformation.
+Media literacy has been considered as a potential counter to "prime" a viewer to identify a deepfake when they encounter one organically by encouraging critical thinking.
+While media literacy education can have conflicting results in the overall success in detecting deepfakes, research has indicated that critical thinking and a sceptical outlook toward a presented piece of media are effective at assisting an individual in determining a deepfake.
+Media literacy frameworks promote critical analysis of media and the motivations behind the presentation of the associated content and can reduce vulnerability of disinformation.
 Media literacy shows promise as a potential cognitive countermeasure when interacting with malicious deepfakes.

 Controversies

 In March 2024, a video clip was released by Buckingham Palace announcing that Kate Middleton had cancer and was undergoing chemotherapy.
-The appearance of a ring worn by Middleton in the clip fueled rumors that the clip was a deepfake.
+The appearance of a ring worn by Middleton in the clip fuelled rumours that the clip was a deepfake.
 Johnathan Perkins, UCLA's Director of Race and Equity, doubted Middleton had cancer, and further speculated that she could be in critical condition or dead.